Last Updated May 30, 2020

 And, to be completely honest, that’s not something I would do today.

 It worked very well for me at the time and I had a successful sale of the business by offering a low-cost system, but the same thing wouldn’t work very well today.
-I don’t do that kind of low-cost outsourcing much at all anymore as I focus as much as possible on building a full-time team.
+I don’t do that kind of low-cost outsourcing to remote workers much at all anymore as I focus as much as possible on building a full-time team.

 And it seems I’m not the only one who is trying to move away from low-cost labor, either.
-Many of the different freelance websites are now trying to offer options that assure higher-quality workers, even if that means more expensive labor.
+Many of the different freelance websites are now trying to offer options that assure higher-quality remote workers, even if that means more expensive labor.

 That’s where the movement is going.

 As more digital nomads build and scale their businesses, having full-time employees in a company is simply good business.
-You no longer have to compete with other employers as you have a team that is fully dedicated to building your business.
+You no longer have to compete with other employers as you have a team that is fully dedicated to building your company.

 The Qualifications for a Good Hiring Location